How To Crop Photos On Nikon D7500

 Step 2- Adjust The Crop Frame Size:

-- Reduce the cropping frame- click on the Reduce symbol that appears when you tap on the trim option or press and release the Zoom out buttons on the screen.
-Each tap reduces the frame size.
+• To reduce the cropping frame, tap the Reduce symbol when selecting the trim option or press and release the Zoom out button.
+Each tap decreases the frame size.

 Step 3- Reposition The Cropping Frame:

-Click on the different up, down, left and right options on the screen to adjust or drag the frame around the screen to get the right angle you are looking for to bring accurate focus and attention to the object of the photograph.
+Use the up, down, left, and right options on the screen to adjust or drag the frame to obtain the desired angle, focusing accurately on the subject of the photograph.

 Step 4- Save The Final Image:

-The last and final step of cropping and editing your pictures is to save the final image.
-After you are done editing and cropping the image to bring it to the right frame size, tap on the OK button present at the base of the editing screen.
+The concluding step in cropping and editing your image is to save the final version.
+Once editing and cropping are complete, confirm by tapping the OK button at the bottom of the editing screen.

-The user can also start with a raw image and get a JPEG version saved using the Fine Setting in the camera.
-The only exception here is the Image Overlay, where the camera combines two raw files into one raw file and saves it in the camera.
+Users may begin with a RAW image to save a JPEG version using the Fine Setting in the camera.
+The exception is the Image Overlay function, which merges two RAW files into one and saves it as a RAW file in the camera.

 Always Remember!